lablup/aiodataloader-ng/README.md

 # Asyncio DataLoader

+**NOTICE:** This is a fork of aiodataloader by Syrus Akbary to maintain a custom release cycle to match with our product roadmap.
+Of course, all changes made by Lablup Inc. and its members are made available with the same open source terms of the MIT license.
+If the upstream repository resumes to a faster release cycle with latest contributions, we will follow it.

 DataLoader is a generic utility to be used as part of your application's data fetching layer to provide a simplified and consistent API over various remote data sources such as databases or web services via batching and caching.